Frequently Asked Questions

 We don’t strive to make you a funny person, but will teach you the fundamental and advanced skills of improvisation, making it easier for you to engage in scenes and relationships on stage.
 As improv becomes easier, you will become a better human being and comedy will be the hilarious by-product.
 You will see a change in the way you look at the world!
 If you’re not ready for that, then take a pottery class.

-Absolutely!
+Yes!
 The best improvisation is a combination of sharp communication skills, creative problem solving and playful teamwork.
 These are the very same skills valued in the workplace, except they are employed in the conference room or client dinner instead of in front of a sold-out crowd.
 For more information on our progressive improv training for organizations, check out our Corporate Training page.

 The standard path to performing with us is to attend all classes, actively participate in training and audition for performance opportunities.
 This process is highly-competitive, thus we place importance on the finer points of improv theater.
 The troupe size is limited, however we always introduce guest “feature” performers in our shows.
 Our feature performers are students who have shown impressive improv skills from attending our classes.
 We also hold occasional student showcases, where our newer members have the opportunity to perform in their own venue!

 If you’d like to sample our class, we occasionally offer a free 90 minute trial class to dip your toes into the fascinating world of Improv Comedy.
 You’ll be guided through a few inspiring activities and exercises from our curriculum.
 Join our mailing list to be advised of any upcoming trial classes.
 However, at the cost of only $10 for our weekly 2 1/2 hour drop-in classes offer more benefits – such as longer class time and experiencing “real world” improv techniques by The Outcasters Troupe members and long-time class members.
-Note: Due to covid, we temporarily require registration for drop in classes.
+Note: We require registration for drop in classes.
 Please register here.

 Don’t bring a cathedral to a scene.